XAVware/LazySplitX/README.md

     UIColor.classInit
 }
  ```
+  ### FEAT-3: Custom Sidebar Toggle Button
+ The default sidebar toggle is removed on all views so the custom button can handle additional logic.
+In other words, the sidebar toggle button included with the NavigationSplitView is overwritten with a custom sidebar toggle button that appears identically to the default in size & color.

+ Aside from functionality to make LazyNavView work, the custom button gives flexibility for dynamically adjusting the color of the button in addition to adding additional logic when the back button is tapped or when the menu shows.

  ### FEAT-4: Fixes issues of navigation 'losing track' of its views or randomly not working as mentioned in the following forums:
     https://stackoverflow.com/questions/73564156/swiftui-on-ipados-navigation-randomly-stops-working-when-in-split-view